4 years full-time (plus optional placement year)

 As your studies progress, you will complete a thorough grounding in physical knowledge, scientific principles and methods.
-Core modules will give you a comprehensive understanding of fundamental physics, while optional modules in your third year allow you to investigate favourite topics in further depth.
+Core modules will give you a comprehensive understanding of fundamental physics, while optional modules in your fourth year allow you to investigate favourite topics in further depth.

 Year 1 emphasises core material to consolidate your existing knowledge and prepare you for more advanced study.